 We've grown to nearly 15K followers since we started on this journey.
 It's been a labour of love more than anything; which has turned into a full time commitment.
 The BPL Bible has always been ran as a not for profit and the editor and his partner have incurred all the expenses so far.

 We want to expand this venture which now has around 10 volunteers, designers, writers and photographers alike.
 We've stumped up for the rent on a secure studio (The original gazette art department) which can be the base of our operations but we need some better gear in order to produce the best content for our followers.
 We're looking to buy a 4K capable camera, a computer powerful enough to manage the footage and some other techno bits to enable us to capture Blackpool at it's best.

 These skills and abilities will be made available at cost to local businesses who can't afford a media department on staff.

 Businesses and media have always worked hand in hand.
 From the moment the first TV advert was broadcast - People have understood the power and reach that comes when collaborating with news and entertainment media.
 Being a better platform for local readers/viewers and for businesses is where we're headed - but without help from our community - it's gonna be a long hard slog to get the gear we need to do the job properly.

 We would ultimately like to build a team of employees and be able to guarantee them regular work with us, We forsee the employment of a graphic/web designer a video editor a social media manager and an office assistant - but the more money we have to spend on equipment means less money for employment opportunities.

-Your support will help us to make our local business a success while generating some money for and in the local economy; while providing an extra opportunity for local businesses to reach a local audience.
+Your support will help us to make our local startup business a success while generating some money for and in the local economy; while providing an extra opportunity for local businesses to reach a targeted local audience.

 We're more than half way there.
 We just need a bit of an extra push from you!!